Kabir Singh: Plot

-With his friend Shiva’s help, Kabir finds a rented flat and joins a private hospital as a surgeon.
-To cope with his emotions, he abuses drugs and alcohol, attempts one-night stands, has casual relationships, and names his new pet dog Preeti — none of which are successful.
+With his friend Shiva's help, Kabir finds a rented flat and joins a private hospital as a surgeon.
+To cope with his emotions, he abuses drugs and alcohol and names his new pet dog Preeti.
 Within months, he becomes a successful surgeon and a high-functioning alcoholic both respected and feared by the hospital staff.
 His self-destructive behaviour and obsession worry his friends.

-While hungover on a day-off, Kabir is called in to perform an emergency surgery for which he unwillingly agrees.
+While hungover on a day off, Kabir is called in to perform an emergency surgery for which he unwillingly agrees.
 During the procedure, he collapses from dehydration.
 Suspicious, the hospital staff takes his blood samples, which contain traces of alcohol and cocaine.
 A case is filed against him and during an in-house hearing, a broken Kabir admits to alcoholism and violation of medical ethics.
-As a result, his medical license is suspended for five years and he is evicted from his flat.
+As a result, his medical licence is suspended for five years and he is evicted from his flat.
 The next morning, he learns of his grandmother’s death; at the funeral, he and his father reconcile.
 Kabir also resolves to quit his habits.

 Some days later, Kabir spots a pregnant but dejected Preeti sitting in a park.
 He approaches and offers to raise the child with her if she is unhappy in her marriage.
-Initially silent, she bursts into angry tears, yells at him for discarding her, and ordering him to leave.
+Initially silent, she bursts into angry tears, berates him for discarding her, and orders him to leave.
 Shiva then describes Kabir's obsession and self-destructive habits, which she was unaware of.
 Shocked, she confesses that she left her husband three days after the marriage and has been working in a clinic to support herself.
 Overcome with anger, especially after hearing about his casual affairs, she had refused to contact him.
-She reveals that her marriage was never consummated and that the child is Kabir’s.
-They marry and reunite with their families, with Harpal apologizing to them and the families coming together.
-The film ends with them on their honeymoon, on a beach, with their baby.
+She reveals that her marriage was never consummated and that the child is Kabir's.
+They marry and reunite with their families, with Harpal apologising to them and the families coming together.
+The film ends showing Kabir and Preeti on a beach with their baby.